sophiagut/Bosch-Internship-UBC-Students/readme.md

 <h2 id="work_environment"> 3.
 Bosch Work Environment </h2>

 <h3 id="getting_paid"> 3.1 Getting Paid at Bosch </h3>
+<p> The first day of work your supervisor will send you an “intern welcome” email.
+In this email, there will be a link to a form that you NEED to submit to HR as soon as possible in order to get paid (PLEASE FILL THE GERMAN FORM AS THE ENGLISH FORM DOESN’T COUNT FOR HR).
+This form will ask you for German SIN that you will get at the civil office after registering your housing.
+Why is this “SIN” important?
+Part of it refers to your tax class.
+In germany there are different tax classes, and without a tax number provided by the civil office you’ll be charged at the highest rate.
+And yeah… losing 120€ at the end of your first month isn’t the most pleasant experience.
+So please, make sure you request the “sin” right after registering your housing. </p>

 <h3 id="food"> 3.2 Food - Intern Discount </h3>

+Don’t worry about bringing lunch with you.
+At Renningen, there is a cafeteria where everyone eats.
+It’s open weekdays from 11:30-14:30.
+As an intern, you receive a discount of X.XX€ on every meal.
+Depending on what you choose to eat, you typically spend 1.30€ to 3€ per meal.
+You pay for food with your Bosch ID card.
+Your balance can be refilled with cash at the kiosk directly outside the cafeteria.

+<h4>Cafe</h4>

+There’s also a cafe on campus where you can purchase breakfast, lunch and snacks.
+Sadly, no discounts are available for interns here but you can use cash and your Bosch card for purchases.

+<h4>Coffee and Snacks</h4>

+There’s free coffee, milk and sugar in your office!
+You can make yourself espresso or coffee crema.
+Be prepared to have the machine notify you German to refill the water tank or dispose of the coffee grinds every once in a while.
+There’s also coffee machines where you can get fancy coffee by paying with your Bosch card.
+Vending machines around campus offer snacks for purchase with your Bosch card as well.
+These vending machines can also be used to check your balance on your Bosch card before heading to the caf for lunch.

+<h4> Fun fact </h4>

+On the building 131 floor 2, if ever you forget to lock your computer and someone sees it.
+He'll send an email to the whole floor saying you will bring cake.
+Yeah... don't forget to lock your computer or you'll have to bring cake for everyone!

 <h3 id="flex_time"> 3.3 Flex time/Vacation </h3>

+Each day, you are expected to work 7 hours and take 45 minutes for lunch and breaks.
+Due to German law, you may not work longer than 10 hours.
+Your working time is tracked when you tap your card upon arrival to Bosch and when you tap out at the end of the day.
+You can find all of this documented in the your Time Management page within Bosch’s internal HR pages.
+You can also adjust your break time to up to an hour.

+Flex time is the time management schedule the interns are working with.
+In order to avoid paying interns for overtime, Bosch will instead “store” the hours you have to be redeemed.
+An example would be: if one day you work 10h, the other day you can leave work early after 5h30 in.
+As long as the combined time for two days is 15h30, you will be fine.
+That also means that if you work 10h per day (monday, tuesday, wednesday and thursday), you can have a 3-day weekend by using your flex time instead of your vacation time!
+In the Time Management page, when you take a day off of work, you create an entry and specify if the time off is vacation or flex-time.

+Depending on the length of your internship, you’ll receive some vacation days which can be found in your contract.

 <h2 id="learning_german"> 4.
 Learning German </h2>